 - 1. All female dairy cattle four (4) months of age and over must bear evidence of official calfhood vaccination against brucellosis with a legible, official tattoo visible in the right ear. - 2.
-Owners of Purebred Registered cattle without brucellosis tattoos must present documentation certifying brucellosis vaccination, or written documents showing the animal has an exemption from CDFA, AHFSS. - 3.
-All dairy cattle and beef bulls changing ownership require an official ID eartag. - 4.
-All dairy cattle born after January 1, 2017 require official ID eartags applied prior to leaving their birth premises. - 5.
-Acceptable methods for Official Identification of cattle include: - a.
-USDA metal brucellosis calfhood vaccination eartags - b.
-USDA metal "silver brite" eartags - c.
-Animal Identification Number (AIN) eartag (commonly known as 840 tags, usually Radio Frequency Identification Devices) - 6.
-It is unlawful to remove official identification.
-Requests to remove an official ID eartag must be submitted to CDFA, AHFSS in writing at least 72 hours prior to the need to remove the tag.
-The request must include a photo of the ID, the reason the ID must be removed, and all other official ID eartags on the animal.
+All dairy cattle, all bulls 18 months of age and over, and non-virgin bulls less than 18 months of age changing ownership require an official identification eartag. - 3.
+All bulls 18 months of age and over, and non-virgin bulls less than 18 months of age, require a negative individual PCR trichomoniasis test performed within 60 days prior to change of ownership, except bulls used solely for exhibition that were confined to the exhibition location, without access to mature female cattle and will return directly to the premises of origin after exhibition.
+If testing is required, the sample must be run individually and cannot be pooled. - 4.
+Acceptable methods for official identification of cattle include: - a.
+Official USDA individual identification eartags: - i.
+National Uniform Eartagging System (NUES) eartags: - USDA metal brucellosis calfhood vaccination (orange) eartags for females - USDA metal "silver brite" eartags - ii.
+Animal Identification Number (AIN) eartag (15 digits long, must begin with 840, usually Radio Frequency Identification Devices [RFID]) - b.
+Breed registration tattoos with accompanying registration paperwork. - 5.
+It is unlawful to remove official identification eartags.
+Requests to remove an official identification eartag must be submitted to CDFA, AHFSS in writing at least 72 hours prior to the need to remove the eartag.
+The request must include a photo of the eartag, the reason the eartag must be removed, and all other official eartags on the animal.